How to Set Up a Working Schedule with your Virtual Assistant

 Have a routine

-Having a routine can assist you in extending your energy and giving yourself a better quality of life and work.
+A routine can help you extend your energy and improve your quality of life and work.
 Moreover, you will ultimately achieve more from your working schedule.

 Research your VA’s previous experience and credentials